Kohhx/cvparser-java-fullstack/README.md

     - As a paid subscriber to the application, paid user can upload unlimited number of CVs to be parsed.
 User can view all his CVs, filter them based on name or skills.
 User also have the options to export filtered data to excel or single resume details to excel for further processing.

 ### Additional Features

 - Admin role
   - As an admin of the application, user have access to all the features available for a paid subscriber.
 In addition to that, an admin user can view all users resume, filter resumes by name and skills, perform crud functions, export to excel and plot visual statistical charts to facilitate data processing and filtering.

+- Allow paid and admin users to perform multi-resumes upload
+- Added multi-threading feature to optimize parsing of multiple resumes in the backend
+- Connected firebase storage backend to store uploaded resumes, which is available for download by users and admin
+- Added feature to generate and download custom PDF and word.doc based on extracted resume information
-- User are able to view a preview of the PDF CV attached prior to uploading.
+- Users are able to view a preview of the PDF CV attached for single and multi-upload, prior to uploading

 ## Installation and Setup